tale-toul/OCP4baremetalIPI/README.md

 *.apps.ocp4.redhat.com has address 34.219.150.17
 ```

-Create a file in NGINX defining the reverse proxy configuration to access the Openshift cluster and place it in /etc/nginx/conf.d/.
+Create a file in NGINX defining the reverse proxy configuration to access the Openshift cluster and place it in **/etc/nginx/conf.d/**.
 An example file is provided in this repository at nginx/ocp4.conf:

 Copy the file to /etc/nginx/conf.d/
 ```
 $ sudo cp ocp4.conf /etc/nginx/conf.d/
 ```
-The NGINX configuration file contains the definition of a virtual server to access secure application routes, this virtual server definition requires an SSL certificate to encrypt connections between the client and the NGINX server.
-This certificate should be valid for the DNS domain served by the virtual server, in the example __apps.ocp4.redhat.com__ however the certificate used is obtained from the Openshift cluster default ingress controller:
+The NGINX configuration file contains the definition for a virtual server to access secure application routes, this virtual server definition requires an SSL certificate to encrypt connections between the client and the NGINX server.
+This certificate should be valid for the DNS domain served by the virtual server, in the example __apps.ocp4.redhat.com__ however the certificate used in this example is obtained from the Openshift cluster default ingress controller:

 Extracted the cerfiticate from the OCP 4 cluster, the following command will create two files:
 ```